Personal savings allowance

 So, does this mean I don't need a cash ISA?

-While it's true to say that interest that's already tax-free – so ISA interest and Premium Bond 'winnings' – isn't included in the interest counted towards your PSA, it doesn't necessarily mean that these products are defunct.
+While it's true to say that interest that's already tax-free – so ISA interest and Premium Bond 'winnings' – isn't included in the interest counted towards your PSA, these products can still be very useful.
 Here's Martin's view...

 I'm one of the people who does owe tax – how do I pay it?